 Use paper towels to pat the pork chops dry.

 Prepare the pork chop marinade here.
 Marinate the pork chops for at least 1 hour, up to 24 hours (but not longer).
 Alternatively, you can season with pork chop seasoning (link in ingredient section above), or simply season generously with salt and pepper and skip the marinade, but the marinade makes them so juicy!

 Remove the chops from the fridge about 30 minutes before cooking.

 Once the oven is just a few minutes away from being preheated, add the butter and heat until melted, tilting the pan to coat.
 Add the pork chops in a single layer.
-Sear for 2-3 minutes, without moving, until browned with grill marks on the bottom.
+Sear for 2-3 minutes, without moving, until browned on the bottom.
 Flip and sear for 1-2 minutes on the other side.

 * 1" thick boneless pork chops: 6-8 minutes

 * 1/2" thick boneless pork chops: 3-4 minutes

 * 1" thick bone-in pork chops: 8-10 minutes

 * 1/2" thick bone-in pork chops: 5-6 minutes

 Remove the pork chops from the oven and transfer to a plate.
 (Do not leave them in the pan or they will be overcooked.)
 Tent the top with foil and let the chops rest for 3-5 minutes.